leejoneshane/laravel/README.md

 # How to use

-We recommend that you use docker-compose to build the service container, which will create the mysql database container and phpmyadmin management tool container for you.
+We recommend that you use docker-compose to build the service containers, which will create the mysql database service and phpmyadmin management tool for you.
 In order to facilitate your website development, mailhog, melisearch, redis servers will also be created.

 # First time running